Prompt Engineering Guide

 • Limitations: Role prompting can reinforce stereotypes and depends heavily on the quality of the role representation in the model's training data.

-We've already covered role prompting in the basic section of this guide.
+In the Basics Section we already covered Role Prompting.
 If you want you can start there.
 Now, we'll dive into a more advanced discussion.

 What is Role Prompting?